 Your IP address is a unique string of numbers assigned to you by your ISP – like a delivery address for online traffic.
 If you connect to a different Wi-Fi or move house, your IP address will change along with your location.

-Since your IP address holds certain information about you, someone may want to use it for malicious purposes.
-There plenty of ways people can get hold of your IP address.
+Since your IP address holds certain information about you, someone could use it for malicious purposes.
+People can get hold of your IP address in plenty of ways.
 Here are just a few:

-While your IP address won’t give away sensitive information like your phone number or apartment position, hackers can still use your IP against you.
+While your IP address won’t give away sensitive information like your phone number or approximate location, hackers can still use your IP against you.
 If a cybercriminal knows your IP address, the consequences can be devastating:

-You should always protect any personally identifiable information even if you think the risks do not apply to you.
-With enough determination, a bad actor can stitch together an entire identity just by going online, and your IP could be the starting block.
+You should always protect your personally identifiable information even if you think the risks do not apply to you.
+With enough determination, a bad actor can stitch together an entire identity with stolen personal data, and your IP address could be the starting block.

 Here are three ways to protect your IP address and prevent yourself from being exploited by hackers:

-Change the settings on all your instant messaging as well as any other apps to “private” and don’t accept calls or messages from people you don’t know.
+Change your privacy settings.
+Change the settings on all your instant messaging as well as other apps to “private,” and don’t accept calls or messages from people you don’t know.
 Hackers are known to gain access to your IP address through messaging apps like Skype.

+Update your firewall and router.
 A criminal can hack your router remotely and retrieve your IP address, especially if you’re still using the default one.
-Change the password of your router regularly and be sure to use a long mix of upper and lower case letters, numbers, and special characters.
+Change the password of your router regularly and be sure to use a long mix of upper- and lowercase letters, numbers, and special characters.

-A VPN completely hides your IP address and encrypts your internet connection.
-Even better, a VPN bypasses content filters as well as internet access bans and prevents third parties like your ISP from eavesdropping on your data.
+Yes, a VPN completely hides your IP address and encrypts your internet connection.
+Even better, a VPN prevents third parties like your ISP from eavesdropping on your data.
 Your online activity cannot be traced back to you, giving you a powerful layer of security.

-NordVPN has more than 5500 servers in 59 countries, providing you with the best speeds available.
-With one NordVPN account, you can protect up to six different devices: smartphones, tablets, laptops, and more.
+NordVPN has over 5,000 servers in 60 countries, providing you with the best speeds available.
+With one NordVPN account, you can protect up to six different devices, including smartphones, tablets, and laptops.
 You can also install it on your router and secure gadgets that don’t support VPN functionality directly.